brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 - Read a book about FP in JS by Dr. Boolean.
 It does make more sense, but I'm still confused.
 I just don't understand how to simple get up and running with it.
 I'm also confused on how to navigate what to use and when to use it.
 I love the HM function syntax, but I'm still confused on how to do that corectly also.
 Gotta a long way to go before this clicks.

 - 'Almost every workflow in a web application starts with an event, continues with an HTTP request, and results in a state change.
 Now we know how to express the first two tasks elegantly.'
-Acync JS Jafar
+Async JS Jafar

 - Started the Free Code Camp.
 It's supposed to take a year to complete.
 I'm going to try to finish it ASAP.
 It's been fun getting back to coding.